PaulKinlan/paul.kinlan.me/source/_posts/2014-02-21-Using-the-Github-API-to-optimise-your-workflow.markdown

 If you have ever used AppEngine you will know that deploying a new build is often a manual process.
 It is a pain.
 Most developers don't know that you can automate it using the command line tool.

 If you can push live automatically, then all you really need to do is push the changes as they happen.
-The question is how do you get notifed about changes to a repository as it happens?
+The question is how do you get notified about changes to a repository as it happens?
 Polling?
 No.

 Github use [Webhooks](https://github.com/blog/1778-webhooks-level-up).
 They are _**Amazeballs**_.
 WebHooks let you register a url that Github will call whenever there is a change to the repository.
 When you get this call you can automate some process on your system.
 It is that simple.
 It is very **very** powerful.

 We then used a [custom version](https://github.com/PaulKinlan/Github-Auto-Deploy) of [Github-Auto-Deploy](https://github.com/logsol/Github-Auto-Deploy) to manage two read-only versions of site (staging and live.)

 Github-Auto-Deploy is a rather amazing micro-server, it simply listens to GitHub Webhooks, pulls in the changes to the repository and runs a command.
-In our case the example comand is as follows:
+In our case the example command is as follows:

     versionStr=${1:-master}
     appcfg.py --oauth2 --version=$versionStr update ../

 See the first line above?
 That lets us choose which appengine version we will deploy to, it is based off the name of the branch.
 By default **any** commit to the repository will push to our staging server.
-Any commit to repostiory to the **live** branch will push to the live site.
+Any commit to repository to the **live** branch will push to the live site.

 The interesting part here is that we can simply create a [pull request from our master branch](https://github.com/html5rocks/www.html5rocks.com/pull/979) to our [live branch](https://github.com/html5rocks/www.html5rocks.com/tree/live) branch and via the WebHook system we will have all the staged changes live and available to all of our users.

 ![Merge from staging to live](/images/github-merge.png)

 We are pretty pleased with this process.
-We made it far easier to test changes on the web site and more importantly we took getting a change "live" from about 8 minutes to 10 seconds (excluding deploy time to appenige - about 30 seconds) and we saved our team a lot of frustration.
-An added benefit, alhtough I can't prove it, is that since the increases in deployment and testing efficency we have seen a massive increase in external developer conrtibutions.
+We made it far easier to test changes on the web site and more importantly we took getting a change "live" from about 8 minutes to 10 seconds (excluding deploy time to appengine - about 30 seconds) and we saved our team a lot of frustration.
+An added benefit, although I can't prove it, is that since the increases in deployment and testing efficiency we have seen a massive increase in external developer contributions.

-With HTML5 Rocks we have only touched the surface of the API, but I encourage every developer who uses Github to check out the API and think about how you can integrate it in to your workflow to improve your efficency.
+With HTML5 Rocks we have only touched the surface of the API, but I encourage every developer who uses Github to check out the API and think about how you can integrate it in to your workflow to improve your efficiency.